asyncapi/website/pages/docs/migration/migrating-to-v3.md

     description: Description from trait.
 ```

-After traits have been applied in v2, the full message object would look like this, take notice of how the `description` was overwritten:
+In v2, after applying the traits, the complete message object appeared as follows.
+Note how the `description` was overridden:

 ```yml
 messageId: userSignup
 summary: Action to sign a user up.